 - Assist the pediatric epilepsy surgery clinical community with the development of recommendations and standards of care;

-- Allow The Brain Recovery Project to provide epilepsy surgery patients and their families with regular feedback on Registry data which will translate to real-time educational and advocacy opportunities and improve experiences and outcomes of epilepsy surgery families in the future.
+- Allow The Brain Recovery Project to provide epilepsy surgery patients and their families with regular feedback on the Registry which will translate to real-time educational and advocacy opportunities and improve experiences and outcomes of epilepsy surgery families in the future.